complete-dope/codex/content/posts/Intermediate_GPU.md

 15. __syncthreads() : so wait for each thread to reach that line of code / to reach to that instruction
 16. coalesced : unified / combined memory
 17. Bank Conflicts : TODO
-18. Tensor cores : TODO
+18. Tensor cores :
 19. Cache line : Smallest unit of data that a computer processor reads from or writes to its internal memory.
+20. wmma : warp matrix multiply and accumulate specialized api inside cuda to let programmers talk directly to tensor core hardware

 ## Kernel in GPU
 kernel is a piece of cuda using which we write instruction / code over a GPU and it executes them